archiewald/archiewald.github.io/_posts/2019-02-13-fixing-npm-package.md

 key: how-to-fix-npm
 tags: npm typescript
 image: /assets/images/1-collaboration.jpg
+description: It might happen that an npm package you want to use has some bugs.
+How to update a package so it can be used in a project by you and your collaborators?
 ---

 It might happen that an npm package you want to use has some bugs.
 Should you just wait for maintainers to fix them?
 Sure not 😉.
 You can eliminate the bug and host package by yourself.
 Then create a pull request and possibly become an open-source contributor&nbsp;💪.